 When not tickling the ivories, Bob is an attorney, enterprise strategist, community activist, and teacher.
-Thirty-six years ago, Bob began his legal career at Jenkins & Gilchrist, P.C., where he specialized in leveraged buyouts, M&A, and bank regulatory law.
+Thirty-eight years ago, Bob began his legal career at Jenkens & Gilchrist, P.C., where he specialized in leveraged buyouts, M&A, and bank regulatory law.
 In 2000, Bob began a run as General Counsel for three software companies – two public and one private – directing their worldwide legal affairs and, ultimately, their sale.
 In between versions, Bob played games – as in organized, built, ran, and sold three computer game companies.

 In addition to practicing law, Bob is a Senior Lecturer in Entrepreneurship and Social Entrepreneurship in the Naveen Jindal School of Management at the University of Texas at Dallas.

 As for free time, Bob is currently booked up, unless of course, you want to talk about his three daughters, one son, eleven grandchildren, or jazz theory.